 For most researchers, delivering upon the plans they have is a challenge in project management for which they are given little or no formal preparation.
-Applying for or achieving your first grant award is a major step in the project management journey which can be simplified by a better understanding of how to more effectively manage research projects.
+Applying for or achieving your first grant award is a major step in the project management journey which can be simplified by understanding how to manage research projects more effectively.

-This workshop will examine the nature of project management, identifying goals, milestones and assessing risks.
+This workshop will examine the nature of managing a research project, identifying goals, milestones and assessing risks.
 We will also consider how to organise time and resources to best achieve the project goals.

-During this workshop participants explore three aspects of project management skills:
+During this workshop participants explore: